AGOberprieler/GinJinn2/docs/5-example_applications.rst

    This is necessary to be able to assess the performance of a trained ML on unseen data.
    The general idea is to use the training dataset for model training, and the validation (sometimes called "development") dataset for hyper-parameter tuning, and finally the test dataset as a proxy for real-world performance of the model.
    For this purpose, GinJinn2 provides the :code:`ginjinn split` command.
-   This command uses a heuristic to stratify the split on the object level.
+   This command uses a heuristic to generate sub-datasets whose object occurrences aim to be representative for the original dataset.

-   To split the *Leucanthemum* dataset into train (60%), test (20%), and validation (20%):
+   Split the *Leucanthemum* dataset into train (60%), test (20%), and validation (20%):

    .. code-block:: BASH